 Now that H is in a super interactive phase, I can’t just count on him sleeping and nursing the entire flight so I have to bring a few things for him to play with.
 He’s super into channeling his inner Picasso right now, so I’ve started bringing nontoxic (important because he puts everything in his mouth) chunky crayons and paper with us so we can color together.
 Books are always a hit and can end a tantrum in about 2 seconds.
 H’s current favorites are Chicka Chicka Boom Boom, Animals (Baby Touch and Feel), First 100 words, and Little Blue Truck.
 Another instant meltdown stopper is making truck noises while pushing a toy car up and down his arms and belly, so one always stays in the bag.

 Even though H still isn’t much of an eater, sometimes he’ll surprise me, so I always have to be prepared with puree pouches and snacks.
 Messes are always inevitable, so I also make sure to keep a pack of NeatCheeks in my bag for easy face and hands wipe downs with no harsh chemicals and a yummy flavor!
-Nûby sent me their Wash or Toss utensils a little while ago and they have been and will continue to go on every trip we make.
-The BPA free plastic is lightweight and small enough that they don’t take up any extra space in the diaper bag, but their Easy GripTM design means H can work on his self feeding super easily.
+Nûby’s Wash or Toss utensils have been and will continue to go on every trip we make.
+The BPA free plastic is lightweight and small enough that they don’t take up any extra space in the diaper bag, but their Easy Grip design means H can work on his self feeding super easily.
 I have been really impressed with how durable the utensils are as well – we’ve been using the same 8 forks and 8 spoons for about 3 months and none of them have broken.

 Everytime I see a mom traveling with kids who isn’t baby wearing, I want to go give her a hug.
 Seriously.
 Forget the stroller.
-Forget running after one or more tiny tots.
-Forget trying to soothe a cranky, overstimulated and over tired baby.
+And forget running after one or more tiny tots.
+And definitely orget trying to soothe a cranky, overstimulated and over tired baby.
 Babywearing has been the top thing that has saved my sanity so many times since H was born – especially while traveling.
 I loved my Solly Baby wrap while H was a newborn, but after about month 3 when the chunk started to pile on, it just wasn’t enough.

 Regardless of the temperature outside, planes are notoriously chilly so I always bring a light blanket to wrap around him, especially during those magical moments when he gives in and finally falls asleep.
 Rad Revolution Kids’ striped swaddle is always in my bag because it folds up super small and it can double as a nursing cover / carrier cover as well.
 I never ever leave home without at least one of my nursing / teething necklaces from The Vintage Honey Shop, even more so when we’re traveling.
 I cannot say enough great things about them, and usually pack extras in my suitcase as well!
 One of the final things I bring is Ibuprofen.
-If / when H is in pain, and nursing doesn’t quite cut it, it’s a lifesaver – especially during the special h-e-double-hockeysticks that is an overtired and hurting baby on a redeye flight.
+If H is in pain, and nursing doesn’t quite cut it, it’s a lifesaver – especially during the special h-e-double-hockeysticks that is an overtired and hurting baby on a redeye flight.